-WorldStarHipHop Founder Lee ‘Q’ O’Denat Dead at 43
+WorldStarHipHop Founder Lee ‘Q’ O’Denat Dead At 43

 A video posted by WorldstarHipHop (@worldstar) on

-Q was a pioneer for hip-hop culture at the time and WorldStarHipHop’s impact on the industry is undeniable.
+Q was a pioneer for hip-hop culture at the time, and WorldStarHipHop’s impact on the industry is undeniable.

-More details about Lee ‘Q’ O’Denat’s death will be available after the results of his autopsy are revealed.
+More details about Lee “Q” O’Denat’s death will be available after the results of his autopsy are revealed.

 Oops ????????(via @BleacherReport) pic.twitter.com/yAz1LoVcfI